garreeoke/pks_poc/README.md

 ### TEP to TEP Communication ###
 1. ssh in to two esx hosts that are prepped for NSX
 2. On each host:
-   i.
-List vmknics: esxcfg-vmknic -l ii.
-Look for IP address of vmk10 iii.
-Ping vmk10 of other host: vmkping ++netstack=vxlan -I vmk10 x.x.x.x iiii.
-Ping vmk10 of other host with MTU 1600: vmkping ++netstack=vxlan -d -s 1572 -I vmk10 x.x.x.x
+   * List vmknics: $ esxcfg-vmknic -l
+   * Look for IP address of vmk10
+   * Ping vmk10 of other host: $ vmkping ++netstack=vxlan -I vmk10 x.x.x.x
+   * Ping vmk10 of other host with MTU 1600: $ vmkping ++netstack=vxlan -d -s 1572 -I vmk10 x.x.x.x

 ### Within NSX Manager ###
 1. Login, go to Fabric from the left menu
-   i.
-Verify all hosts have deployment status of NSX Installed
+   * Verify all hosts have deployment status of NSX Installed
 2. Select Edges from the top menu
-   i.
-Deployment, Controller, and Manager status should be green
+   * Deployment, Controller, and Manager status should be green
 3. Select Transport Nodes from top menu
-   i.
-Configuration should be Succes and status should be up
+   * Configuration should be Succes and status should be up
 4. Select Networking/Routers from left menu
-   i.
-Verify routers
-      i.
-T0 routers
-      ii.
-T1 routes (usually pks-mgmt and pks-service)
+   * Verify routers creation of T0 and T1 routers (one T0 and two T1s)

 ### Test ingress/egress ###
 1. On a VM or ssh session not deployed on NSX logical switch (your desktop)
-   i.
-Ping the logical switch gateways.
+   * Ping the logical switch gateways.
 In the nsx_pipeline_config.yml file, search for logical_switch_gw.
 Try pinging each one (Should be two).
 2. On the pks-client VM
-   i.
-Connect the unused nic to the pks-mgmt logical switch (Use last available IP in the PKS-MGMT block) ii.
-Ping logical switch gateways (see above) iii.
-Ping edge gateway vip (search for tier0_ha_vip: in params file) iv.
-Ping physical switch gateway
+   * Connect the unused nic to the pks-mgmt logical switch (Use last available IP in the PKS-MGMT block)
+   * Ping logical switch gateways (see above)
+   * Ping edge gateway vip (search for tier0_ha_vip: in params file)
+   * Ping physical switch gateway

 # Post NSX-T install and verification #